seiya1011/furima-33330/README.md

 ## Association
 - belongs_to :user
-- belongs_to :items
+- belongs_to :item
-- has_one    :address
+- has_one    :address